 Enjoy the Sights and Sounds of the Gilded Age

-Five remarkable audio tours bring you a new and unique perspective on the lives of the people who lived and worked in the grand mansions of the Gilded Age in Newport.
-Explore The Breakers, Marble House, The Elms and Rosecliff at your own pace with our state-of-the-art digital audio players.
+Six remarkable audio tours bring you a new and unique perspective on the lives of the people who lived and worked in the grand mansions of the Gilded Age in Newport.
+Explore The Breakers, Marble House, The Elms and Rosecliff at your own pace with our state-of-the-art mobile app.
+You may also take one of our "use once" paper scripts instead.

 Based on personal diaries, letters, records and oral histories, the audio tours offer the personal stories of the men and women who lived in each house and the household staff who cared for them.

 At The Elms, you'll hear fascinating first-person accounts of life in a house modeled after an 18th century chateau, built for entertaining and as a showcase for art, but with every modern convenience available at the turn of the 20th century.
 The Elms tour also provides new information about recent restoration projects in the house and about servant life.

 Audio tours are part of the regular admission price at each house.
 Please note, during the winter months, guide-led tours may replace audio tours at some houses during some time periods.
 Please check the operating schedule to determine the type of tours in effect and the hours of operation for each house.